-These are questions I have usually asked, or tried to answer from profiles, when I have looked for reliable collaborators for other languages in the past.
+These are some of the questions I ask when looking for reliable collaborators.
 You’re welcome to use them in your own search.
 Sometimes it’s a good idea to find a pair of translators whose combined skills meet these criteria if you cannot find them all in one person.
 Good luck!

 - Is the translator used to working directly with clients?